 Non-Disclosure Agreements (NDAs) are legal documents that help protect any confidential information that is outlined in them.
 As a startup founder or executive, you may be wondering whether or not you should use an NDA with SaaS customers.
-The answer is not a simple yes or no, as it depends on various factors, including the kind of customers that you sell to, the information that you present to these customers during the selling process and the information they have access to while they are a customer of yours.
+The answer is not a simple yes or no, as it depends on various factors, including the kind of customers that you sell to, the information that you present to these customers during the selling process, and the information they have access to while they are customers of yours.
 All of these things need to be considered when you’re thinking about the type of information you are trying to protect.
-Let’s have a look at the benefits and drawbacks of using an NDA with customers, when you should use them and when it just doesn’t make commercial sense to put one in front of a customer.
+Let’s have a look at the benefits and drawbacks of using an NDA with customers when you should use them, and when it just doesn’t make commercial sense to put one in front of a customer.

 Using an NDA with SaaS customers

 One of the main benefits of using an NDA with customers is that it can help protect your confidential information.
 While you’re jumping through the hoops of procurement, especially with a large enterprise SaaS sale there is a lot of information that may be asked for.
 This information is not something that a typical private company would expose.
 This can include financial information, customer testimonies/references, tech architecture, data processors, and other proprietary data.
 By requiring customers to sign an NDA, you can ensure that they are legally bound to keep your information confidential, at least for the timeframe covered by the NDA.
 This can prevent competitors from gaining access to valuable information, and protect your business from potential legal disputes.
 As you can imagine, most enterprise customers are not just entertaining your product as a solution.
 They are probably talking to multiple software service companies and you don’t want to have your company’s private information shared.